 *Any purchases made through affiliate links here help run this site.
 Support my blog here.

-What is Eunpyeong Hanok Village?
+What is Eunpyeong Hanok Village? | 은평한옥마을

-Compared to other hanok villages in Seoul, it’s much less touristy, with far less visitors and an authentic vibe.
+Compared to Bukchon Hanok Village in Seoul, Eunpyeong Hanok Village is much less touristy, with far less visitors and an authentic vibe.
 In fact, whenever I’ve gone there, I’ve barely seen another soul.

-With gentle inclines, few stairs, and wide, flat roads, Eunpyeong Hanok Village is accessible to absolutely everyone.
+With gentle inclines, few stairs, and wide, flat roads, it’s also accessible to absolutely everyone.

 Where is Eunpyeong Hanok Village?